hsuonsivu/hsupublic/3d-models/README.md

 which are large enough to fit the ready-grown herbs.
 Some of the herbs grow fine in this thing, such as basil and some others.
 To avoid water loss due to evaporation you need to use covers for unused cups, so there is a holder for unused covers.
+Includes a funnel with automatically closing hatch for adding water.
 The top needs to be printed in multiple parts as it is larger than most printers.

 Credits for Sampo Kellomaki, who did the first version.